ProgramLife25/WebWars_Abhinav/README.md

 This project was created as part of the WebWars competition.
 Contributions and suggestions are always welcome.

-## License

-This project is open-source and free to use for educational and non-commercial purposes.

 🌐 **Live Demo** https://iccsai-84li8x4ut-abhinav-tyagis-projects-e3d821d4.vercel.app/

 Simply open the website in a browser to explore the ICCSAI 2025 details.